zmapleshine/Mintopa/README.md

 [中文说明](README_ZH.md)

 Develop  [openelemetry-java-instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation)
 project in a lightweight way.
-Use maven to build it.

 # About

-Midnight Opera uses maven to build opentelemetry-java-instrumentation, which can be viewed as transplanting from gradle build tool to maven.
+Midnight-Opera uses maven to build opentelemetry-java-instrumentation, which can be viewed as transplanting from gradle build tool to maven.
 Developers can build their own features base on it.

 # Getting Started